abbyevewilliams/abbyevewilliams.github.io/content/about/_index.md

   css_class: page-text
 ---

-I'm a PhD student at the University of Oxford, UK, studying bird evolution in [Sonya Clegg's](https://www.biology.ox.ac.uk/people/sonya-clegg) group.
-I am interested in using genomics as a tool to understand evolutionary processes such as adaptation, hybridisation and extinction, alongside field studies.
+I'm a PhD student at the University of Oxford, UK, studying bird evolution in [Sonya Clegg's](https://egioxford.web.ox.ac.uk/clegg-group#tab-5212506) group at the [Edward Grey Institute for Field Ornithology](https://egioxford.web.ox.ac.uk/home).
+I am interested in using genomics as a tool to understand evolutionary processes such as adaptation, hybridisation and extinction.

 Previously, I worked as a Research Assistant at the Smithsonian Tropical Research Institute, Panama and the University of Cambridge, UK, studying butterfly wing pattern evolution and tropical forest conservation.